-What is Wasp Stings?
+What are Wasp Stings?

 - Wasps are flying insects found all over the world that are important for their role as natural pest controllers in agriculture farms and fields.
 Some wasps are social insects, while a majority of them lead a solitary life